pswiti/particle41/app/README.md

-**Minimalist Application Development / Docker / Kubernetes** **Tiny App Development: 'SimpleTimeService'**
+**Minimalist Application Development / Docker / Kubernetes** **Tiny App Development: 'SimpleTimeService'** python3 --version # Check python version
 ##Install Flask: First, make sure you have Flask installed.
 You can install it using pip if you don't have it yet:
 pip3 install flask
-pip3 show flask
+pip3 show flask # Check if flask installed

-python3 --version

 ##Create the Python file (app.py):
 ##Run the application: In the terminal, run the application by executing: